brcnwankwo/RockPaperScissors/readme.md

-This code defines classes and functions for a simple blackjack game.
+This code defines classes and functions for a simple blackjack game using Python.

 The Card class represents a single playing card, with a suit and rank.
 The str method allows the card to be printed in a human-readable format.